OUGC-Network/ougc-Disable-Quotes-Media/README.md

 ## 🚀 About <a name = "about"></a>

 OUGC Disable Quotes Media effortlessly enhances readability by converting image and video embeds within quoted content into convenient links, preventing clutter and improving the overall aesthetic of your forum.
-Say goodbye to messy threads and hello world to a more organized and visually appealing discussion platform with clutter-fee posts.
+Say goodbye to messy threads and hello world to a more organized and visually appealing discussion platform with clutter-free posts.

 [Go up to Table of Contents](#table_of_contents)